odeand14/PG6100Enterprise2/README.md

 ### Prerequisites
 * General knowledge about Docker and how to install this yourself
-* System dependencies
-None, beside Docker dependencies
+* System dependencies, none beside Docker dependencies

 ## Project report